UKPLab/CARE/dev/_sources/for_developers/frontend/components/templates.rst.txt

 Placeholder resolution is implemented there: ``resolveTemplate`` (returns HTML for emails) and ``resolveTemplateToDelta`` (returns Delta for document creation).
 Allowed placeholders per template type come from the ``placeholder`` database table; ``buildReplacementMap`` / ``buildPromptPlaceholderValues`` substitute only those keys for ``context.templateType``.

+Dashboard import and export use ``templateExport`` and ``templateImport`` in ``backend/webserver/sockets/template.js``.
+The client store only has the template row, so export loads each saved ``template_content`` row (language and Quill delta) from the server and import writes those rows with the new template.
+Export uses the same format choices as the other dashboard exports.
+Import reads JSON and YAML.
+Export all returns the caller's own rows, the same set as the dashboard table.
+Drafts in ``template_edit`` are not in the file. ``sourceId`` is not exported.
+The imported row belongs to the user who imports it, and it is not public.
+Publishing stays on the existing publish action.

 Placeholder token helpers
 ~~~~~~~~~~~~~~~~~~~~~~~~~